home-assistant/probot-home-assistant/src/plugins/DocsTargetBranch/README.md

   - Add the in-progress label
   - Assign the PR author
   - Leave the user a message:
     > It seems that this PR is targeted against an incorrect branch.
 Documentation updates which apply to our current stable release should target the `current` branch.
 Please change the target branch of this PR to `current` and rebase if needed.

-- If there is a link to the `home-assistant/brands` repo, it does not do anything.
+If this is documentation for a new feature, please add a link to that PR in your description.

+**Links for the following repositories does not count:**

+- brands
+- developers.home-assistant